A heuristic for discrete mean values of the derivative of the Riemann zeta function: Introduction

 where $\mathcal{P}_n (x)$ is a polynomial of degree $n$ described explicitly in \cite{HugPC22}; as with Fujii's result, unconditional effective bounds for the error term $E_n(T)$ are known, and a power savings in~$T$ can be shown under the Riemann Hypothesis.
 Furthermore, the third author~\cite{Pearce-Crump21} has also extended Fujii's combination (mentioned earlier) of $\zeta ' (s)$ and the Landau--Gonek Theorem to all derivatives of $\zeta (s)$.

-All of the results we have described have complicated proofs, and it is unclear that any of them provide an intuitive explanation for the alternating signs in the Generalised Shanks' Conjecture, or indeed of the positive sign in Shanks' original conjecture.
-We now present a simple heuristic that explains these signs, and indeed recovers (nonrigorously) the leading-order term in the asymptotic formula~\eqref{nthderiv}.
+All of the results we have described have complicated proofs, and it is unclear whether any of them provide an intuitive explanation for the alternating signs in the Generalized Shanks' Conjecture, or indeed of the positive sign in Shanks' original conjecture.
+We now present a simple heuristic that explains these signs, and indeed recovers (non-rigorously) the leading-order term in the asymptotic formula given in Equation~\eqref{nthderiv}.

-\section{Heuristic for the Riemann zeta function}
+\section{Heuristic for the Riemann Zeta Function}

 We begin with some preliminaries concerning the Riemann zeta function, which for $\Re (s) > 1$ can be written as the convergent Dirichlet series

 Since Dirichlet series converge locally uniformly we may differentiate term by term; and since the derivative of $\frac1{m^s} = e^{-s\log m}$ is $({-}\log m)m^{-s}$, we see that